 To help children and families living in poverty this holiday season, you can donate to Harlem Children's Zone.
 By donating to Harlem Children's Zone, you support the organization's goal to provide educational and extracurricular programs that will ultimately help children complete high school and graduate college.

-St. Jude makes it easy for you to brighten a child's Christmas morning, by allowing you to purchase a holiday card online that they'll love.
+St. Jude makes it easy for you to brighten a child's Christmas morning by allowing you to purchase a holiday card online that they'll love.
 Holiday cards with words of encouragement make children know that people are thinking of them and are hoping that they get better.

-Everyone loves a nice Christmas card, so why not buy some that give back?
+Everyone loves a nice Christmas card, so why not buy some that also help give back?
 When you purchase Christmas cards for your loved ones from Action Aid, money is donated to people in need all around the world.

 Direct Relief focuses on the support of people living in poverty.
 You can donate online, donate monthly, or set up a fundraiser.
 An easy way to raise money and make a difference is by posting a fundraiser on Facebook.
 Remind your friends about the season of giving and inspire them to donate to your fundraiser.
-Who knows: maybe you’ll go viral!

 It's a charitable opportunity as old as time: Volunteer at a local food bank this holiday season.
 Feeding America has locations all over the United States, so find a food bank near you and serve others.